 Black Elderberry Syrup

-Elderberry syrup is made from berries of the Sambucus tree that’s native to Europe.
-The sour-tasting berries are commonly used to make jelly, pie, and wine, but they’ve also been a staple of folk medicine for hundreds if not thousands of years.
+People make elderberry syrup from berries of the Sambucus tree that’s native to Europe.
+The tart berries are commonly used for jelly, pie, and wine.
+They have also been utilized in folk medicine for a significant period of time.
 Elderberry is different from American Elder, Elderflower, or Dwarf Elder, and these will not provide the same intended benefit as elderberry.

 Fresh Elderberries do contain and are: